Vocabulary, definitions, associations, word families, and 1.46M usage examples in one licensable package.

 | Capitalization | WiFi / Wi-Fi / wifi / wi-fi | All four appear in published text |

-But measuring “usefulness” for ranking is harder than it sounds.
-Objective measures like pure frequency would rank “the” and “of” highest while missing that “red panda” is easily understood by most English speakers.
-PageRank-style algorithms surface superconnectors rather than familiar terms.
+Measuring usefulness for ranking is intuitive but difficult to quantify.
+Frequency of appearance in books or spoken word corpora would rank “the” and “of” highest while missing that “red panda” is easily understood by most English speakers.
+PageRank-style algorithms surface superconnectors, but that’s not the same as how understandable something is.

 | Rank | Examples | Assessment |